hoddmimes/Distributor/README.md

 #### Ethernet Flow Control
-Even if IP Multicast is Link Level 2 protocol without flow control the Ethernet standard 802.3x specify the a option for devices to send [MAC Pause messages](https://en.wikipedia.org/wiki/Ethernet_flow_control).
+Even if IP Multicast is Link Level 2 protocol without flow control the Ethernet standard 802.3x specify an option for devices to send [MAC Pause messages](https://en.wikipedia.org/wiki/Ethernet_flow_control).
 This will typically happen when massive data is sent out.
-When a device is overwheelmed with data it can publish a MAC pause Ethenet message asking sending device to
+When a device is overwhelmed with data it can publish a MAC pause Ethenet message asking sending device to
 _slow down_ (i.e take a pause).
-If you are trying to push high numbers you might expiriance that you can not reach the full potetial of the CPU and or network.
+If you are trying to push high numbers you might expiriance that you can not reach the full potential of the CPU and or network.
 There is then a good chance that someone has sent MAC pause messages.
 Normally this is what you want in order to avoid massive data overrun and broadcast storms.

-You can configure Ethernet controllers to ignore MAC pause request i.e. disable flow control.
+You can however configure Ethernet controllers to ignore MAC pause request i.e. disable flow control.
 On windows you can do this by going into the Contral Panel, Networking, Adapters and change adapter properties.
 On linux the NIC properties are configure with the [ethtool](https://www.thegeekstuff.com/2010/10/ethtool-command/)

-However disabling the flow control increases the risk for data overrun quite (quite) significantly.
+However disabling the flow control increases the risk for data overrun quitesignificantly.
 The problem is not on the sender side to push out data.
-The challge is to receive and process data, this normally requires a much bigger effort.
+The challange is to receive and process data, this normally requires a much bigger effort.

-####Distributor Retransmission Cache
+#### Distributor Retransmission Cache
 The _Distributor_ keep sent messages in a memory cache.
 In case a subscriber has missed a messsage and request a retransmission the publisher will lookup the the missed message in the cache and retransmitt the message.
 The size of the retransmission cache are configured on a multicast group level